 When feeling depressed, people think negatively about themselves (I’m a failure.
 No one loves me), the world (There is nothing good out there) and the future (Things will never improve).
 These types of thoughts are distortions that can look and feel true, but only when a person is depressed.

 At Shift Cognitive Therapy we use CBT to help people become aware of and challenge distorted thoughts that lead to depression.
-We also focus on changing behaviours that reinforce depression, making it easier to return to normal living.
+We also focus on changing behaviours that reinforce depression, making it easier to return to normal Healthy Living.

 For more information about dealing with depression, you can read our guide.